Deformation mechanisms in negative Poisson's ratio materials: structural aspects

 adapted from J. Materials Science, 26, 2287-2292 (1991).

 Negative Poisson's ratio material expands laterally when stretched, in contrast to ordinary materials.
 Negative Poisson's ratio foam was first developed by Rod Lakes.
 Later writers have called such materials anti-rubber, auxetic materials, auxetics, or dilatational materials.
 Here we study the causal mechanisms responsible for the negative Poisson's ratio.
-We remark that the role of phase transformations is explored elsewhere.
+We remark that the role of phase transformations and of structure size is explored elsewhere.

 Poisson's ratio in materials is governed by the following aspects of the microstructure: the presence of rotational degrees of freedom, non-affine deformation kinematics, or anisotropic structure.
 Several structural models are examined.
 The non-affine kinematics are seen to be essential for the production of negative Poisson's ratios for isotropic materials containing central force linkages of positive stiffness.
 Non-central forces combined with pre-load can also give rise to a negative Poisson's ratio in isotropic materials.
 A chiral microstructure with non-central force interaction or non-affine deformation can also exhibit a negative Poisson's ratio.
 Toughness and damage resistance in these materials may be affected by the Poisson's ratio itself, as well as by generalized continuum aspects associated with the microstructure.